Partnerships for Sustainability

 The following companies (and products) have helped our journey toward living in a way that is more energy-conserving, sustainable, restorative, healthy and self-sufficient.
 Since beginning these changes in 1997, we have cut our annual energy use almost in half.
 As of March, 2001, Inn Serendipity uses 100-percent of its energy from renewable sources.

 - Gaiam Real Goods

 Serving as one of Real Goods' "demonstration homes," the Inn features a solar water heating system, compact fluorescent lights, halogen lamps (for spot lighting needs), fluorescent light fixtures (used in the renovated bathrooms), and low-energy nightlights.
 The Gaiam Real Goods, through the products they sell and their expert support staff, made our move to energy independence less daunting.
-From inverters to compact fluorescent bulbs, call (800-919-2400) their renewable energy experts about system questions or to locate energy efficient appliances you might not easily find locally.

 - Kickapoo Woods Cooperative

 Practicing ecologically-sound forestry -- or silviculture -- at our cabin property led us to joining the Kickapoo Woods Cooperative, a forest management cooperative that provides sustainable forestry education, management and marketing services to landowners like us who have woodlands in the Kickapoo Valley and neighboring watersheds.
 We're working with them on the sustainable harvest of timber as a part of our participation in the Management Forest Law of Wisconsin (private designation) and the American Tree Farm System.